 I was born into a fatherless home to a mother who had six kids.
-My mother, who raised me and my siblings on her own, was a drug addict and an alcoholic!
-My earliest memories are filled with my mom being beat by various men and women who she either was dating or let live in our home!
+My mother, who raised me and my siblings on her own, was a drug addict and an alcoholic.
+My earliest memories are filled with my mom being beaten by various men and women, who she either was dating or let live in our home.

 From my very first memory, I remember my father hitting my mother.
-From there it was something we tragically had to witness from then till I was about 11, or so!
+From there it was something we tragically had to witness from then till I was about 11 or so.
 My mother has been beaten so much and so often that as a result she has no teeth.
-She has been stabbed jumped and everything in-between!
+She has been stabbed jumped and everything in between.
 I mention this because this is what I witnessed during all of my formative years as a child.
-Instead of just being able to be a child who was affirmed by there parents I was a child who desperately wanted to protect his mother!
-However if I tried to intervene I was beaten as well!
-We were extremely poor!
-There was always drugs and sex around us!
-It was all I knew.
+Instead of just being able to be a child who was affirmed by his parents I was a child who desperately wanted to protect his mother.
+However, if I tried to intervene I was beaten as well.
+We were extremely poor.
+There were always drugs and sex around us – it was all I knew.

-Around the age of 11 I started to use drugs my self, first alcohol then marijuana!
-At age 12 I was arrested and sent to boot camp for 4 months!
-While incarcerated I met a group of friends who were in a gang, I joined that gang and they became the family I never had!
-Let me say that during this time period my mother was never hit again, not because she started picking better men, but because me and my three brother hit puberty.
+Around the age of 11 I started to use drugs myself: first alcohol, then marijuana.
+At age 12 I was arrested and sent to boot camp for four months.
+While incarcerated I met a group of friends who were in a gang; I joined that gang and they became the family I never had.
+Let me say that during this time period my mother was never hit again, not because she started picking better men, but because me and my three brothers hit puberty.
 We had seen too much, been through too much, and we had enough.
-As a result we were hardened and not afraid to fight off these wolves!
+As a result, we were hardened and not afraid to fight off these wolves.

-The following 4 years life for me got worse.
-I was in and out of juvenile hall, boot camps, treatment facilities -anything the state of California could do to punish me!
+The following four years, life for me got worse.
+I was in and out of juvenile hall, boot camps, treatment facilities – anything the state of California could do to punish me.
 To no avail.
-I had become a criminal and drug addict and there seemed to be no hope for me!
+I had become a criminal and drug addict and there seemed to be no hope for me.

-I was arrested and sent to the boot camp for the third time.
-I was over it so I escaped.
-When was sent back to court I went before the Judge who I had seen countless times before, He was feed up with me.
+I was arrested and sent to boot camp for the third time.
+I was over it, so I escaped.
+When sent back to court, I went before the judge whom I had seen countless times before.
+He was fed up with me.
 He had lost all hope for me.
 He wanted to send me away for seven years!
 At that time this judge was transferred into adult court and was replaced by a judge who was really big on treatment.
-She reviewed my rap sheet and determined I needed treatment!
-Long story short, she sent me to a treatment center in Visila CA. After being in this treatment center for two weeks I was invited to attend church!
+She reviewed my rap sheet and determined I needed treatment.
+Long story short, she sent me to a treatment center in Visalia, CA. After being in this treatment center for two weeks I was invited to attend church.
 I agreed.
 I wanted to get away from all the dudes and see some girls.
 God had a different plan.
 Everyone in the church was bowing their heads and lifting their hands.
 I did the same so I wouldn’t stick out.
-It was in that moment I meet Jesus Christ.
+It was in that moment I met Jesus Christ.
 We had a conversation that went something like this,